roadrunner-server/roadrunner-docs/docs/en/plugins/locks.md

 ### RPC API

-RoadRunner provides an RPC API, which allows you to manage distributed locks in your applications using remote procedure calls.
+RoadRunner provides an RPC API, which allows you to manage locks in your applications using remote procedure calls.
 The RPC API provides a set of methods that map to the available methods of the `RoadRunner\Lock\Lock` class in PHP.

 #### Lock